left-semi-join/coding4passion.github.io/_posts/2009-02-10-code-snippets.md

 ---

-Whenever you need to post a code snippet, use the liquid tags `hilight` and `endhilight` like this:
+Whenever you need to post a code snippet, use the liquid tags `highlight` and `endhighlight` like this:

 ````ruby
 # some code goes here